dustinfast/intuitive_agent/README.md

 ## Design Paradigm

 Although intuition exists inside us as a “black box” (we cannot consciously observe its decision-making processes), evolutionary programming techniques implemented according to observations of our behavior and biology may allow us to converge on an approximate solution.
-Towards this end, a model of intuition was conceived, based on the following assumptions -
+In an effort to arrive at such a convergence, a model of intuition was conceived based on the following assumptions -

 * Some system, operating at the sub-conscious level, exists for selectively serving information into awareness.
 * Awareness and intuition exist in a feedback loop, each influencing the other.